 Figure 10.
 Hunting for activities across email, identity, endpoint and cloud applications

-Finally, when the attack is blocked and all affected assets are remediated, MTP helps organizations identify improvements to their security configuration that would prevent the attacker from returning.
+Finally, when the attack is blocked and all affected assets are remediated, Microsoft 365 Defender helps organizations identify improvements to their security configuration that would prevent the attacker from returning.
 The Threat Analytics report provides an exposure view and recommends prevention measures relevant to the threat.
 For example, the Analytics Report for HOLMIUM recommended, among other things, applying the appropriate security updates to prevent tools like Ruler from operating, as well as completely eliminating this attack vector in the organization.

 Figure 11.
 Threat Analytics provides organizational exposure and recommended mitigations for HOLMIUM